|

 resentment and frustration.
 Humor has beneficial physiological

 effects, but, like any other tool, it should be used appropriately.
-4. SHOW A LITTLE EMPATHY FOR THE PATIENT AND HIS DISEASEThe best way to connect with patients and get them to cooperate

 with you is empathy.
 Empathy is the ability to emotionally